June 28-July 24, 2015

 In addition to unlimited access to the MFA's permanent collections, you will also enjoy presentations by Museum professionals working in conservation and exhibitions, as well as behind-the scenes tours of special collections.

-Whether or not you are looking to apply to art school, you will leave with a strong portfolio of work.
+Whether or not you are looking to apply to art school, you will gain the early professional skills necessary build a body of work and to document that work for presentation for your portfolio.
 Our admissions staff provides optional one-on-one review sessions.
 We also provide further resources on the college application process, career paths in the arts and hands-on opportunities to test your skills in putting together the final exhibition.

 Each week the entire Summer Studio community comes together: all students, faculty, teaching and resident assistants, graduate mentors and program staff.
 These sessions provide a space for students, staff and faculty to step out of their current roles and deepen their sense of an artists' collective.
 Whether the time is used for showing faculty work, playing dodge-ball or participating in a drawing competition, it is an essential part of the week.

-Pre-College Summer Studio programs culminate in a final exhibition or, depending on the program you choose, a review of your work.
+Pre-College Summer Studio culminates in a final exhibition of student work.

 Our program gives you an opportunity to completely immerse yourself in an artists' community.
 Intensive classes culminate in a final few days that are dedicated solely to the installation of a professional final exhibition.
 Faculty and staff work with you individually as the entire community comes together to produce a show of 200+ works.
 Skills in curating, marketing and installation are built as you develop your portfolio and deepen your sense of community.
 This program awards college credits upon successful completion.